Out of coffee filters? We've all been caught short in the morning and it's always when we really need a caffeine boost!

 2. Fine Mesh Sieves

-Start by placing your grounds in the bottom of a large measuring cup (glass is best).
-Then, pour your desired amount of hot water over the grounds.
-Allow the mixture to steep, and when you’re ready, hold the sieve over a mug and pour the contents into it.
+Allow the mixture to steep, and when you’re ready, hold the fine mesh sieve over a coffee mug and pour the freshly brewed coffee into it.
 This will filter out the grounds and leave you with a robust, full-bodied cup of coffee.

 3. Cloth Napkin Or Dish Towel

-Another convenient coffee filter alternative is to use a clean cloth napkin or dish towel.
-Just drape the cloth into the compartment where your coffee filter would normally go, add the grounds, and let the water run through as you normally would.
+Just drape the cloth into the compartment where your filter would normally go, add the grounds, and let the water run through as you normally would.
 That’s it!

 4. Reusable Tea Bags